 Michiel's role is to develop and maintain the Tengu platform.
 From his specific interest in machine learning, he optimizes the Platform to make it a better experience for the end-user.

-Dixan is a mathematician turned big data developer.
+As a mathematician, Dixan bravely retrained himself into a big data developer.
 His role is to develop and maintain the Tengu platform.
 Dixan loves to research new technologies and improving the development experience for everyone.

 Sarah used to be a startup coach at the Chamber of Commerce and decided to cooperate within a startup herself.
 She takes care of customer development and the deployment of marketing systems / processes for inbound lead generation.

 Logan is a hard working Front- end developer who joined the Tengu team recently to continuously improve your contact with the platform as a Tengu user.
 He is doing fine, isn't he?

 At Tengu we believe that every company should be able to use their data to build the most relevant products and services for their customers and citizens.

 That's why Tengu exists and will keep on building this future together with our customers.